Rspamd

 Postfix integration

-Rspamd can communicate Postfix as a milter.
+Rspamd can communicate with Postfix as a milter.
 Let Postfix send emails to Rspamd by adding milter lines to /etc/postfix/main.cf.

 # Rspamd milter